-Monmouthshire Record Office was established in 1938, but became part of Gwent County Record Office due to local government reorganisation in 1974.
+Monmouthshire Record Office was established in 1938, but became part of Gwent County Archive due to local government reorganisation in 1974.
 The county was divided into five unitary authorities in 1996.
 It became known as Gwent Archives in 2011, moving to a new site in Ebbw Vale.

 The authorities of Blaenau Gwent County Borough Council, Caerphilly County Borough Council (former Islwyn Borough area), Monmouthshire County Council, Newport City Council and Torfaen County Borough Council are all served by the Archives.

 The building houses approximately 10km of storage so the collection of resources can be preserved into the future.
 This collection is also constantly being expanded and they are always pleased to accept donations of documents to add to their collection.

 It is also possible to download leaflets regarding Parish Registers, Non-Conformist Registers, Catholic Registers and School Log Books and Admission Registers held by the Office.